 PCL tear diagnosis

-Acute and chronic pain from a PCL tear or injury would require different tests, and they can be challenging for clinicians to diagnose because there may be one or more causes of pain besides the PCL injury.
-Thus, clinicians may likely use multiple physical examinations to make a correct diagnosis.
+A PCL tear or injury may require different testing, depending on the symptoms and the nature of the injury.
+It can be challenging for clinicians to diagnose because there may be one or more causes of pain besides the PCL injury.

 Posterior drawer test